 To be fair, the company does have an A+ BBB rating, which means they respond to and resolve complaints.
 But the volume of similar complaints suggests a pattern worth noting.

-If you do call US Money Reserve, be very clear: "I only want standard IRS-approved bullion for my IRA—no collectibles."
-Get everything in writing.
+If you do call US Money Reserve, be firm: "I only want standard IRS-approved bullion for my IRA—no collectibles, no 'exclusive' coins."
+And get the premium over spot price in writing before you agree to anything.